Elegant variation

 Elegant variation is the use of synonyms to avoid repetition or add variety.
 The term was introduced in 1906 by H. W. Fowler and F. G. Fowler in The King's English.
 In their meaning of the term, they focus particularly on instances when the word being avoided is a noun or its pronoun.
-Pronouns are themselves variations intended to avoid awkward repetition, and variations are so often not necessary, that they should be used only when needed.
 The Fowlers recommend that "variations should take place only when there is some awkwardness, such as ambiguity or noticeable monotony, in the word avoided".

 History

 Henry Fowler's later Dictionary of Modern English Usage, published in 1926, keeps the same definition, but more explicitly cautions against overuse of variations or synonyms by writers who are "intent on expressing themselves prettily", rather than "conveying their meaning clearly", adding that "there are few literary faults so prevalent."
 Fowler then quotes examples of when variations should have been used, and when they should not have been used.

 Since the term was established in 1906, it has been referred to in style and usage guides, but the original meaning has seen a number of variations.
 For example Bryan A. Garner suggests that when Fowler uses the word "elegant", he actually means the opposite—"inelegant"—because, according to Garner, at the time Fowler wrote, the word "elegant" was an "almost pejorative" word.
 Garner also claims that Fowler used the term elegant variation to refer to the "practice of never using the same word twice in the same sentence or passage".
 That is not Fowler's definition, and, as Richard W. Bailey points out, in misrepresenting Fowler, "Garner has created a linguist made of straw".
 Nevertheless, following Garner, inelegant variation has been used by others, including Gerald Lebovits and Wayne Schiess.

+The term second mention is used for cases where a journalist employs an extended and often playful synonym when mentioning something for the second time in an article, such as referring to a banana as "the elongated yellow fruit".